tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 RPM's are binaries for distributions such as Redhat, Fedora, and openSUSE.

-# Linux Distributions
+# Linux distributions
 ***

-## Best for Pretty Much Everybody
+## Best for pretty much everybody

 ![](https://fedoraproject.org/assets/images/atomic-desktops/kde-desktop.jpg)
 [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/) is great for pretty much every user out there.
 It is a stable, simple, up-to-date, very secure Linux distribution which utilizes modern Linux technologies such as Wayland, SELinux, OSTree, butterfs, and more!